nicolae-stroncea/OpenCV2.4-Python-Tutorials-2016Ver/README.md

-OpenCV2-Python-Guide
+OpenCV2.4-Python-Guide
 ====================

-This repo contains tutorials on OpenCV-Python library using new cv2 interface
+This repo contains tutorials on OpenCV-Python library

-**IMP - This tutorial is meant for OpenCV 3x version.
-Not OpenCV 2x**
+**IMP - This tutorial is meant for OpenCV 2.4.X version.**
 =======================================================================

-**IMP - This tutorial is meant for OpenCV 3x version.
-Not OpenCV 2x**

-**IMP - This tutorial is meant for OpenCV 3x version.
-Not OpenCV 2x**

-Please try the examples with OpenCV 3x before sending any bug reports
+Please try the examples with OpenCV 2.4.X before sending any bug reports

 Data files
 -----------